javiercf/react-markdown-loader/readme.md

 [![dependencies Status](https://david-dm.org/javiercf/react-markdown-loader/status.svg)](https://david-dm.org/javiercf/react-markdown-loader)
 [![devDependencies Status](https://david-dm.org/javiercf/react-markdown-loader/dev-status.svg)](https://david-dm.org/javiercf/react-markdown-loader?type=dev)

-This loader parses markdown files and converts them to a React Stateless Component It will also parse FrontMatter in order to render components.
+This loader parses markdown files and converts them to a React Stateless Component.
+It will also parse FrontMatter to import dependencies and render components along with it’s source code.

 We developed this loader in order to make the process of creating styleguides for React components easier